erichthen/csw15l-lab-reports/erichlab3.md

  }
 }
 ```
 #### The issue with this method lies in the swapping step.
-The one-step line in the for loop will only swap the first half of the values, reassigning the values starting at the beginning.
-Once the loop iterates past changing the first half of the elements,  So by the time we iterate past half of the array, the loop oversteps and continues to swap, thus giving an incorrect reversal.
+The one-step line in the for loop will only swap the first half of the values,  by the time we iterate past half of the array, the loop oversteps and continues to swap, thus giving an incorrect reversal.
 To fix this, we store arr[i] into a temporary variable before we do the swap step.
 Following this, we reassign our temporary variable to the same index we assigned to arr[i].
-Finally, we fix the iteration to only go up to arr.length/2 so the last values won't get overwritten.
+Because we store the element at the index of our array, do the step, and then assign the temporary variable to the opposite index.
+Finally, we fix the iteration to only go up to arr.length/2 so the last values won't get overwritten with the wrong first values.

 ## Part 2: Researching the grep command